 Founded in 1950 by Los Angeles philanthropist Lucy Toberman (Mrs. Homer), The Colleagues began as a small group of resourceful, influential women to generate resources for the Big Sister League, which would later be renamed Children’s Institute.
 At that time, the League was a struggling charity dedicated to helping young women in trouble with the law or unmarried and pregnant.
-For more than 60 years, The Colleagues’ support has been crucial to our efforts to help children and families in need in our community.
+For more than 60 years, The Colleagues’ support has been crucial to CII’s efforts to help vulnerable children and families in the greater Los Angeles community.

-Colleagues founder Lucy Toberman formed a third CII support group in 1962 called Les Amies.
-The fact that the members were friends of The Colleagues made the choice for a group name easy.
+The Colleagues also formed the CII support group, Les Amies.
+The fact that the members were friends of The Colleagues made the choice for a name easy.
 For nearly half a century, Les Amies has played its own important and unique role in generating much-needed resources for CII.